National Gallery Prague

 Trade Fair Palace

-This exhibition in the Trade Fair Palace entitled “1918–1938: First Czechoslovak Republic” was created on the occasion of the hundredth anniversary of the founding of Czechoslovakia, presenting rich creative and artistic activities of the young state in 1918–1938.
-In addition to paintings and sculptures of prominent Czech, Slovak, Czech-German and Carpathian-Russian artists (Václav Špála, Josef Čapek, Jindřich Štyrský, Toyen, August Brӧmse, Maxim Kopf, Wenzel Hablik, etc.), the exhibition also includes artworks from the renowned French collection (Paul Gauguin, Henri Rousseau, Pablo Picasso, Vincent van Gogh and others) acquired by Czechoslovakia shortly after its founding during the 1920s and 1930s.
+The 1918–1938: First Czechoslovak Republic exhibition installed in the Trade Fair Palace was created on the occasion of Czechoslovakia’s 100th anniversary.
+It shows the young country’s rich creative activities and artistic operation between 1918 and 1938.
+In addition to paintings and sculptures of prominent Czech, Slovak, Czech-German and Carpathian-Russian artists (Václav Špála, Josef Čapek, Jindřich Štyrský, Toyen, August Brӧmse, Maxim Kopf, Wenzel Hablik, etc.), the exhibition also includes artworks from the renowned French collection (Paul Gauguin, Henri Rousseau, Pablo Picasso, Vincent van Gogh, and others) that the Czechoslovak state acquired, a short time after its establishment, during the 1920s and 1930s.

-The exhibition is not limited to visual artworks only; it has an interdisciplinary focus, also presenting other cultural and artistic forms of the first Czechoslovak republic, such as book illustrations, design, graphic design, etc.
+The exhibition is not limited to visual art only; it features an interdisciplinary span, presenting also other cultural and artistic achievements in the First Czechoslovak Republic, such as books and their illustrations, design, applied graphic design, etc.

 Trade Fair Palace

-This exhibition in the Trade Fair Palace entitled “1796–1918: Art of the Long Century” connects Czech and international art.
-It presents, for example, the famous Maiden by Gustav Klimt and works of Egon Schiele, Edvard Munch, Paul Gauguin, Vincent van Gogh or Pablo Picasso!
-The entire selection covers more than 450 artworks by 150 artists in three main chapters: Mankind, The World, and Ideas.
-In addition to paintings, the exhibition also presents the art of sculpture.
-Free standing sculptures accompany painting.
-Public sculptures form a separate section paraphrasing the three basic themes in the Architecture, Monument, and Tombstone sections, with respect to the selected approach and availability of the exhibits.
+The 1796–1918: Art of the Long Century exhibition in the Trade Fair Palace interconnects Czech and international art.
+It presents, for example, Gustav Klimt’s famous Maiden and Egon Schiele’s, Edvard Munch’s, Paul Gauguin’s, Vincent van Gogh’s, and Pablo Picasso’s works.
+The assortment includes more than 450 works by 150 artists in three main chapters: Mankind, The World, and Ideas.
+In addition to paintings, it also offers the art of sculpture.
+Free-standing sculptures accompany paintings.
+Public sculptures form a separate section paraphrasing the three basic themes in the Architecture, Monument, and Tombstone subsections, in line with the selected approach and subject to the availability of the exhibits.

-The objective of the exhibition is to showcase the major pieces of the local and European (particularly French) art world owned by the National Gallery Prague - from self-portraits, family and official portraits to paintings presenting city life, cafés or boulevards, from romantic landscapes to realistic interpretations.
-It also includes artworks with historical, religious or mythological themes.
-Consequently, artworks of very different periods and very different art techniques can be seen side by side.
-It may be striking and surprising for Czech visitors, how seemingly completely different paintings may end up next to each other – such as the beautifully and romantically realistic Josephine by Mánes next to the raw and fully exposed cubist interpretation of the Naked Woman by Picasso.
+The objective of the exhibition is to showcase the major achievements of the Czech and European (in particular French) world of art, which are owned by National Gallery Prague, ranging from self-portraits, and family and official portraits, to paintings portraying life in cities, cafés, and boulevards, to romantic landscapes and realistic renditions.
+It also includes works with historical, religious, and mythological themes.
+Consequently, works created in very different periods and using very different visual techniques can be seen side by side.
+It may even be striking, and for Czech visitors quite surprising, how seemingly completely different paintings may end up next to each other, such as the delightfully romantically realistic Josephine by Czech painter Mánes next to Picasso’s raw and crushing Female Nude in Cubism style.

-Looking back at the most successful exhibitions of the ngp
+Looking back at the most successful exhibitions in NGP

 The Buddha Up Close

-This exhibition will present to you the history of Buddhist art and Buddha Shakyamuni himself.
-You will learn about his teachings and how Buddhism made its way from the Indian subcontinent to southeast Asia, China, Tibet, Japan, and other areas.
+This exhibition will show you the history of Buddhist art and Buddha Shakyamuni himself.
+You will learn about his teachings and how Buddhism made its way from the Indian subcontinent to Southeast Asia, China, Tibet, Japan, and other regions.

 Who was Buddha Shakyamuni?

-The introductory chapter of The Buddha Up Close exhibition will highlight the variety with which the founder of Buddhism was depicted by artists in areas to which his teachings had spread.
-This chapter is then followed by works inspired by legends from Buddha’s life and works informing about the main schools of Buddhism.
+The introductory section of The Buddha Up Close exhibition will highlight the diverse forms in which artists in the regions to which his teachings had spread depicted the founder of Buddhism.
+Then follow works inspired by legends from Buddha’s life and those outlining the main directions of Buddhism.

 Forgeries?
 Forgeries!

-his exhibition will take you on a spectacular journey through the world of art forgeries.
-You will learn about how, when and for what purpose replicas, copies, imitations and forgeries may be created how they differ.
-You will see forgeries copying the style of the Dutch Old Masters of the 17th century as well as fake works allegedly by prominent Czech painters of the 19th and early 20th centuries.
+This exhibition will take you on a spectacular journey through the world of art forgeries.
+You will learn about how, when, and for what purpose replicas, copies, imitations, and forgeries can be created and how they differ.
+You will see forgeries emulating the style of the Dutch Old Masters of the 17th century as well as fake works allegedly by prominent Czech painters of the 19th and early 20th centuries.

 Sternberg Palace until 1 May 2022

-The touchscreen has recently become something that we most often hold in our hands and modern technology has crept deep into our private lives.
-Therefore, the exhibition deals with how, after a virtual experience, further emphasized by the pandemic situation, the concept of our privacy and intimacy has changed and what effect technology has on our close relationships.
+The screen has recently become something that we hold in our hands most often, and so modern technology has crept very deep into our privacy.
+Therefore, the exhibition offers answers to the question of how, following the virtual experience reinforced by the pandemic situation, our concept of privacy and intimacy has changed and what effect technology has on interpersonal relationships.

 Trade Fair Palace until 10 July 2022